hphelion/docs.hpcloud.com/README.md

 * [RbST](http://rubygems.org/gems/RbST)
 * PHP5 (just the CLI portion - already on mac and `apt-get install php5-cli` on linux)
 * For deployments you need the [stackato client](https://api.stackato-prod-1-az2.devex.uswest.hpcloud.net/console/client/).

+## Notes

+### Layouts

+There are two main layouts that can be used for pages:

+1. default: used for general documentation pages.
+2. page: used for api pages (meant for /api/*)

+### Menus

+There are two menu structures in the _config.yml file:

+1. navigation: This menu is broken down by main or product name.
+When no product is present main is used.
+2. apinavigation: This is used on all page layouts and is meant for the api navigation.